Carl Gustav Magnusson: Quotes

-"Everything that I do has a certain mechanical logic to it, and follows my definition of design--which is function with cultural content."
+"Everything that I do has a certain mechanical logic to it, and follows my definition of design—which is function with cultural content."

-"Innovation is a unique combination of existing ideas."

 "Cultural content imbues the item with our history, our inescapable style of our time and its values.
 Yet, a designed object must meet the functional and manufacturing cost requirements that allow customers to afford it.
 If the price is prohibitive then what function does it perform?"